Stanko/cca/website/content/code-challenges/2025-09-01-daily-practice/index.md

 # link = "
 +++

-As part of this month's theme, Daily Practice, Driggs is inviting everyone to start their own daily practice—a short, constraint-based exercise.
+As part of this month's theme, Daily Practice, Driggs is inviting everyone to start their own daily practice - a short, constraint-based exercise.
 Many people find that a daily practice encourages creativity, learning, and growth.

 As part of this month's theme of **Daily Practice**, Driggs is inviting everyone to start their own daily practice, a short, constraint-based exercise.
 Many people have found that a daily practice encourages creativity, learning, and growth.